Bilingual Multicultural | Bilingue Multicultural

 - A disorder must be present in both the primary and secondary languages in order for it to be considered a language disorder (Kayser, 1998b).

-- Speech-language pathologists may use dynamic assessment to determine the student’s true potential.
+- Speech-language pathologists may use dynamic assessment, or therapeutic assessment, to determine the student’s true potential.
 This form of assessment uses a mediated-learning approach that involves pre-testing, teaching, and re-testing.
 This approach allows the student to demonstrate the level of performance achieved both independently and with assistance (Gutierrez-Clellen & Peña, 2001).